fll-pigeons/gamechangers/docs/gyro_pid.md

    integral = integral + error

 Next, just like the P term, we will multiply the integral by a proportionality constant, that's another K. Since this proportionality constant goes with the integral term we will call it Ki.
-Just like the proportional term we multiply the integral by the constant (Ki) to get a correction.
-For our line following robot it is an addition to our correction variable.
+Just like the proportional term we multiply the integral by the constant (Ki) to get a correction:

    correction = Kp*(error) + **Ki*(integral)**